Ugali for breakfast will keep you pulsating late into the afternoon and looking fresh with every client visit.

-Being a novice seller is no excuse not to look presentable.
+To begin with though, being a beginner seller is no excuse not to look presentable.
 Looks matter in selling.
 How the seller looks could determine how the sale goes.
+If they don’t buy you, they won’t, the product you are selling.
 Few sellers start with a fat salary and company car; both which are offered because the employer wants to display a certain corporate image.
 Such employers are few and these sellers should be grateful.
 They already have a leg up.
 For many reasons, the vast majority of sellers are not this lucky.

+Now then.
 Wake up to ugali.
 Did you sneer at that?
 Well, ugali is the food of choice for multi (dollar) millionaire, global icon, marathon record breaker, EGH, Eliud Kipchoge.
 Selling, can be physically taxing.
 You need to keep your levels of energy up the better part of the day while dispensing of the cost of buying lunch.
 A breakfast with ugali will keep you pulsating late into the afternoon and looking fresh with every client visit.

-Next, you walked to the client premises.
+Next tip on grooming for the novice seller.
+You walked to the client premises.
 The dust on your shoes and sweaty face are evidence of this.
 Telling yourself that you had polished your shoes in the morning, it’s not your fault that they are now dusty and that the buyer will understand, is misguided.
 He won’t.
 At best, he will patiently await you to speak your piece and leave, having formed a (negative) opinion about you and your company.
 So, instead of wishful thinking, first make a stop by the askari’s (security guard’s) gate and ask for a shoe brush.
 Yes.
 Even askaris understand the importance of grooming and always keep a shoe brush and polish in their cubicles.
 Alternatively, make a beeline for the washroom and wipe your shoes to a shine with tissue, and freshen up.

 Lastly, it is amazing what a YouTube video on grooming and a thousand shillings or three of mitumba (second hand clothes) can do to revolutionize your wardrobe and therefore, confidence.
+This is the third and key tip on grooming the novice seller.
 Yes, there’s the stigma associated with mitumba.
 This shouldn’t concern the seller that wants to look presentable, affordably.
 Stigma won’t get you a foot in the door; how you look will.
 In any case, statistics show a different situation on the ground- the majority of Kenyans dress in mitumba.
 Stigmas don’t reflect reality.
-When you arrive at the buyer’s office, your presentability is what he will be drawn to.
-As a friend in Mombasa once said: “If the job interview is for 10 tomorrow morning in Nairobi, that I travelled by road at 1000 shs and you flew at 10,000 is irrelevant.
+When you arrive at the buyer’s office, your preventability is what he will be drawn to.
+As a friend from Mombasa once shared: “If the job interview is for 10 tomorrow morning in Nairobi, that I travelled by road at 1000 shs and you flew at 10,000 is irrelevant.
 What is relevant to the interviewer is that we were there at ten looking the part.”